 Tasmanian Tidy Towns Award

 So would you agree?
 Enough to take out the Tasmanian Tidy Towns Award?
-When you consider other recent winners (Richmond, Oatlands, Ross, Swansea…) you would have to agree that New Norfolk must be pretty special.
+When you consider other recent winners (Richmond, Oatlands, Ross and Swansea) you’d have to agree that New Norfolk must be pretty special.
+Not into antiques or history?
+New Norfolk also has a wild side.
+You can take a devil jet boat ride on the Derwent to rev things up.

 If you like this article about Tasmania, and you’d like to read more, just subscribe to our newsletter or join us on social media via Facebook, Twitter, Pinterest or Instagram.
 If you really like this article, and you want others to see it, you can choose one of the “share” options below.
 We’d love that!